Good Practices

 3. Actors do not interact with each other

 4. The actor's name is not sufficient.
-The actor should be supplemented with a short description to provide basic characteristics of the user class
+The actor should be supplemented with a short description to provide the basic characteristics of the user class

 System and Time